 Profile

-Bachelet has a substantial track record on gender, youth and civil society inclusion.
-As a President of Chile, she introduced legislation on gender equality, LGBT rights and reproductive rights.
+Bachelet has a substantial track record on gender, youth, and civil society inclusion.
+As President of Chile, she introduced legislation on gender equality, LGBT rights and reproductive rights.
 She served as the first Executive Director of UN Women, and as UN High Commissioner for Human Rights she launched the first global Report on Protecting Youth in Civic Space.

 Her tenure as High Commissioner has generated both praise and criticism on protection of civic space.
 She engaged directly with civic space threats, including expressing concerns about "rapidly shrinking civic and democratic space in Hong Kong."
 However, she was criticized by human rights groups such as Amnesty International and Human Rights Watch for failing to condemn human rights violations and mass repression by the Chinese government, including against the Uyghur ethnic community.
 In a report released on her last day in office, she named Beijing's treatment of Uyghurs as possible crimes against humanity and called for prompt action.

-Bachelet has also committed to regular, structured engagement with civil society and working to reduce accreditation and visa barriers for civil society access to the UN.
+Bachelet has committed to regular and structured engagement with civil society and working to reduce accreditation and visa barriers for civil society access to the UN.
 She has committed to upholding the 1 for 8 Billion Principles for Integrity in UN Secretary-General Campaigns, which include engagement with civil society during the campaign, and further pledged to carry the spirit of these commitments into her term as Secretary-General if appointed.

 -